jerryOkafor/jerryOkafor/README.md

 ### Hi there 👋

-- 🔭 I’m a passionate software engineer with a knack for delivering high quality, maintainable and scalable software product in time.
+- 🔭 Passionate software engineer with a knack for delivering high quality, maintainable and scalable software product in time.
 Currently I work for @velatech and consulting for @mintfintech - building awesome products together with my team.
 I read, follow and write on all things tech especially mobile application development and Machine Learning.

-- 🌱 I’m currently learning Artificial Intelligence and Machine Learning, presently, I have completed a Deep Learning Nanodegree at Udacity - first step to quenching my thirst for a career in Machine Learning.
+- 🌱 Currently learning Artificial Intelligence and Machine Learning, presently, I have completed a Deep Learning Nanodegree at Udacity - first step to quenching my thirst for a career in Machine Learning.

-- 👯 I’m looking to collaborate on projects that explores the applications of Machine Learning to mobile devices
+- 👯 Open to collaboration on projects that explores the applications of Machine Learning to mobile devices